- How to Get Here

 Take a Culinary Tour of Asia

 When the craving for Asian fare strikes, you’ll have many spots to choose from.
 Grab some dim sum for lunch at Ping Pang Pong at Gold Coast Hotel and Casino or indulge yourself in the opulent surroundings at the only Forbes Travel Guide Five-Star Award-winning Chinese restaurant in North America – Wing Lei at Wynn.
-Other delectable options include Morimoto (home of the tuna pizza) at MGM Grand, Tekka Bar at The Cosmopolitan, and MR CHOW at Caesars Palace.
+Other delectable options include Morimoto (home of the tuna pizza) at MGM Grand, Tekka Bar at The Cosmopolitan of Las Vegas, and MR CHOW at Caesars Palace.

 Jet Off to Italy